ethereum/web3.py/README.md

 To issue the next version in line, specify which part to bump, like `make release bump=minor` or `make release bump=devnum`.
-This is typically done from the master branch, except when releasing a beta (in which case the beta is released from master, and the previous stable branch is released from said branch).
+This is typically done from the main branch, except when releasing a beta (in which case the beta is released from main, and the previous stable branch is released from said branch).

 If you are in a beta version, `make release bump=stage` will switch to a stable.